aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to JSON Format via C#" h2="Export PPSM to JSON via C# without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPSM to JSON format within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM to JSON.

+The first step is to use Aspose.Slides for .NET to export the PPSM file to HTML.
+This component is a powerful library of classes that enables developers to create, read, write and modify PowerPoint presentations without the need for Microsoft PowerPoint.
+It also provides the ability to export presentations to HTML, which is the format required for the second step of the conversion process.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to JSON.
+This component is a powerful library of classes that enables developers to create, read, write and modify Excel spreadsheets without the need for Microsoft Excel.
+It also provides the ability to convert HTML to JSON, which is the desired output format.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM to JSON format within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to JSON.
+By using Aspose.Total for .NET, developers can easily convert PPSM to JSON format within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM to JSON.
+Firstly, by using Aspose.Slides for .NET, developers can export PPSM to HTML.
+After that, by using Aspose.Cells for .NET, developers can convert HTML to JSON.
+This process is quick and easy, and enables developers to quickly and easily convert PPSM to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}